-Membership / Entrance fee
+Membership / entrance fee

-38. It is in framework that we now proceed to consider the taxability of membership / entrance fee.
+38. It is in the milieu of this deliberation that we now proceed to consider the taxability of membership / entrance fee.
 The said fee is paid at the time that a person is inducted as a member of a club.
 Notwithstanding the discussion supra, the said fee is in any event exclusive of any services that may be rendered as a consequence of membership.
-In terms of bookkeeping entries, the monies are treated as equity, not as revenue, and are the shown in the capital account.
+In terms of bookkeeping entries, the monies are treated as equity, not as revenue, and are shown in the capital account.
 It was articulated before us that in so far as members' clubs are concerned the fund so collected is expended on development and capital expenditures and the surplus remains in the capital account of the club.
-The respondents'
+The respondents' counsel43 had accepted the distinct nature of this fee and admitted that the same merely entitles a member to the privilege of membership.